project-gemmi/gemmi/docs/sym.rst

   It is used in the SPGGEN_ program.

-* The Hall notation (``-I 4bd 2c 3``), first proposed by Sydney R. Hall in 1981, is short (up to 16 characters for all settings in ITfC, up to 32 characters for full change-of-basis notation in :file:`syminfo.lib`), unambiguous and looks nice.
+* The Hall notation (``-I 4bd 2c 3``), first proposed by Sydney R. Hall in 1981, is shorter and more popular.
-  The notation can be interpreted by a few libraries:
+  It can be interpreted by a few libraries:

   * SgInfo_ and SgLite_ (old C libraries from Ralf W. Grosse-Kunstleve recently re-licensed to BSD),
   * sgtbx_ (successor of SgInfo written in C++/Python, part of cctbx),
-  * CCP4 Clipper_ (in :file:`spacegroup.cpp`).
+  * CCP4 Clipper_,

   and by many programs.
-  On the bad side, the conciseness is achieved by complex `rules <http://cci.lbl.gov/sginfo/hall_symbols.html>`_ of interpreting the symbols.
+  On the bad side, the conciseness is achieved by complex `rules <http://cci.lbl.gov/sginfo/hall_symbols.html>`_ of interpreting the symbols; the choice of a Hall symbol for given settings is not unambiguous and the symbols differ between editions of ITfC, and between sgtbx and :file:`syminfo.lib`.

-In Gemmi we derive operations from the Hall symbols.
+After contemplating all the possible approches, we ended up with the last one:
-The choice of included generators is somewhat arbitrary and differs between editions of ITfC, and between sgtbx and :file:`syminfo.lib`.
+Hall symbols.

 To be continued..